stevedatadog/katacoda-scenarios/exampleapp/step2.md

 # Gathering logs
 Log in to your account on Datadog and navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">Logs Explorer</a>.
 If you haven't enabled logging in a previous course, you will see an introduction screen.
-Click the **Get Started** button and then click **Start Trial** to enable the Log Management feature.
+To enable the Log Management feature, click the **Get Started** button and then click the next **Get Started** button in the confirmation dialog.
 If you don't see a Start Trial dialog, just move on to the next step.

 You should see instructions on getting started with logs.
 Try refreshing the screen.